5 Top Home Seller Fears in 2026 (and How to Overcome Them)

 “It’s important to let lifestyle needs guide your decisions rather than waiting for the ‘perfect’ rate or the ‘perfect’ time,” says Janet McAllister, a top-rated agent in Ann Arbor, Michigan, with 20 years of experience.
 “Sellers should also recognize the real value their home has gained from years of equity growth, improvement, care, and enjoyment — its worth extends far beyond interest-rate trends.”

-Most top agents agree: a well-priced, well-prepared, and well-cared-for home can succeed in almost any market cycle.
+Seller insight: Surveyed top agents agree that a well-priced, well-prepared, and well-cared-for home can succeed in almost any market cycle.

 While fears about price, timing, affordability, and uncertainty are real, they’re also manageable with the right information and guidance.
-And with most agents expressing optimism about the year ahead, many sellers may find new opportunities waiting on the other side of hesitation.
+And with most agents expressing optimism about the 2026 market, many sellers may find new opportunities waiting on the other side of hesitation.

 “Timing the market is always hard and often perilous, but moving makes the most sense when one’s life says it makes the most sense,” says David Worters, a top agent in Raleigh, North Carolina.
 “Interest rates ebb and flow, as do prices, and I’m always a proponent of putting life first.
 When it’s time, it’s time.”